tapnair/OctoFusion/README.md

   * Yes?

-  * Get name of printer profile and slicing profile from settings dialog
+  * Note the name of printer profile and slicing profile from settings dialog

   * Save your personal settings for future use.